 In the second part, prepare to give a presentation where you talk about the contents of your letter.
 The twist is that you do it in a way so that the listener doesn't know what state you have been to.

 Google your state or go directly to ne.se or wikipedia.org to find out more.

 Look for interesting facts, history, famous places, religious beliefs, buildings, artists and people in general, attractions, local traditions, climate, specific foods – all things that make this place special.

 Aim to focus on three different aspects of your state.
 These could for example be history, local food, religious beliefs, locations, people and local traditions - anything specific.
 What comes natural will be depending on which state you are in.

 One of these aspects needs to include a comparison to life in Sweden.
-Let's for instance say that you write about the beverage "moonshine", then there is definitely a Swedish counterpart that you can write about.
+Let's for instance say that you write about indigenous people in the United States there are counterparts in Sweden,

 Write a no more than 1000 words long letter.
 Include the things people usually do.
 Make it personal but at the same time try to cram in as much information as you can about what you have found out from your extensive research :)

 Prepare to tell your class about your trip.
 Of course you will have great use of everything that you have written in your letter home and now you will basically say the same things, but in a different way, since

 1) you will omit certain information to make it a geography quiz and